canonical/cassandra-operator/README.md

 juju deploy cassandra_ubuntu@24.04-amd64.charm cassandra -n <number_of_units>
 ```

-The seed-node is always will be the leader unit in the cluster.
+The seed node will always be the leader unit in the cluster.

 ### Node management

-#### Add node
+#### Adding nodes

-To add more nodes one can use the `juju add-unit` functionality i.e.
+To add more nodes, use the `juju add-unit` command:

 ```shell
 juju add-unit cassandra -n <number_of_units_to_add>
 ```

-The implementation of `add-unit` allows the operator to add more than one unit, at a time.
-But unit initialization will happen only at one in a time.
+The implementation of `add-unit` allows adding multiple units at once, but unit initialization will occur one at a time.

-#### Remove node
+#### Removing nodes

-Nodes removal is in progress.
+Node removal support is in progress.

 ### Connecting